 This technique can sometimes better demonstrate the fistula and can differentiate ureterovaginal fistula from vesicovaginal fistula.

-Larger tracts may be directly visualised with delayed phase contrast-enhanced CT 2.
+Larger tracts may be directly visualized with delayed phase contrast-enhanced CT 2.

 Treatment and prognosis